 (Assistant Stage Manager) Elon shows: Assistant Stage Manager for Violet, Assistant Stage Manager for Pheromone.

 (Props Master) Haley Richey is a Junior Theatrical Design and Technology Major with a focus in props and makeup.
 During her Elon career she worked on Trojan Barbie as one of the makeup designers, Clown Bar as the weapons handler, and began working on Violet in the spring of last year as the props master.
 She wants to thank Charles Johnson and Natalie Hart for their continuous support throughout the production.
 She always wants to thank her friends and family for inspiring her to work hard on this project.

-(Shelby) Mari Blake is a senior BFA Acting and BA Creative Writing major from New Jersey.
-Mari is so grateful to be working on this incredible production which such an amazing team.
-Past Elon credits include The School for Wives, Trojan Barbie, APO's production of Dog Sees God.
+Mari Blake is a senior BFA Acting and BA Creative Writing major from New Jersey.
+Mari is so grateful to be working on this incredible production with such an amazing team.
+Past Elon credits include Pheromone, Trojan Barbie, The School for Wives and APO's production of Dog Sees God.
 Lots of love to Mom and Wyatt for their endless support.

 (Video Advisor) Assistant Professor of Cinema and Television Arts, Max Negin, a four-time Emmy award winner, has worked as an editor, writer and producer for various broadcast and cable outlets including NBC, ABC, FOX, ESPN, HBO and Comcast SportsNet, video coordinator for three seasons for Philadelphia Phillies TV and associate producer and broadcast coordinator for two seasons with the Philadelphia 76ers.
 Has worked for NBC Sports Olympics as a digital media manager six times: Beijing (2008), Vancouver (2010), London (2012), Socci (2014), and Rio (2016), and Pyeonchang (2018).
 Faculty director of Elon Sports Vision.